we’ve been busy, celebrating birthdays

 Aside from all the foody bits, the flowers are very blue and some are yellow and orange, they’ve been out all winter….weird

 Now, we would like it to stop raining, please, just for a bit and only at night, thank you

 it’s been a fantastic year for cherries here, the big tree next to the house doesn’t seem to have suffered for having half it’s roots severed by the foundations going in, some if it is a bit tricky to pick some we can pick from a couple of the windows (very romantic), friends have been to help and we’ve made cherry and cardamom ice-cream

 pie fillings for the freezer and endless tarts

 and am now in the process (10 days) of making glacé cherries, i would have dried some but don’t have the space or intact racks and i would have made jam but have noticed that the jam in my stores is not getting eaten………

 lets talk about crop failures, because i wouldn’t want to give the impression that it’s all marvellous, this self-sufficiency lark.
 It’s not, it’s bloody hard work, the weather is relentless at both ends of the spectrum, too much water when you don’t need it, none, when you do and currently no way of harvesting it without pulling the house builder off of house building duties.

-Autumn, spring and winter veggies are easy enough but the summer stuff is difficult when you have to eek out what little water you have, I have created shade in the garden and I mulch where I can with what little I have, but now there is too much shade (ironic!!)
+I have created shade in the garden and I mulch where I can with what little I have, but now there is too much shade (ironic!!)

 so my second sewings of parsnips and carrots look a little bit miserable, the first sewings are ok